cefnoram/siger/sop-10.rst

    :align: center
    :figclass: align-center

-   Table: The above fields are not required but it is highly recommended that they be completed when a work order is created.
+   Table: The above fields are not required, but it is highly recommended, that they be completed when each work order is created.
 Left mouse click the above image for larger view.

 Updating a Work Order
 ======================